 - Spain or Brazil: Which Country Does France Share Its Longest Border With?

 Did you guess correctly?
-Which island have you visited?
-Let us know in the comments!
+Tell us in the comments below.

 Featured image: Manhattan (Photo Credit: Jamshed Khedri) and Montreal (Photo Credit: Roberto Nickson)